-Dr. Sonners utilizes his combined training in various modalities to create comprehensive programs and help patients achieve their health goals.
-His patients are dealing with, among other conditions, a variety of autoimmune and neurological conditions, allergies, autism and cancer.
-He combines Chiropractic, Hyperbaric Oxygen Therapy, Nutrition, Exercise, Detoxification programs and more to naturally support patients and guide them through their health challenges.
+Dr. Jason Sonners is the Clinic Director of NJ HBOT and HBOT USA and a Certified Hyperbaric Practitioner.
+He supports patients with a variety of autoimmune and neurological conditions, allergies, autism, cancer and many others.
+He combines Hyperbaric Oxygen Therapy, Nutrition, Exercise, Detoxification programs and much more to help naturally support patients and guide them through their health challenges.

 Frequently Asked Questions